 According to Bali Governor I Wayan Koster, the island earned Rp369 billion (approximately AU$33 million) from the tourist tax last year, a small rise from 2024’s takings.

-However, the tax revenue fell well below the targeted earnings of Rp500 billion (around $44 million) as outlined in the province’s regional budget, Indonesian news agency Antara reported.
+However, tax revenue fell well below the targeted earnings of Rp500 billion (around $44 million) as outlined in the province’s regional budget, Indonesian news agency Antara reported.

 Speaking to reporters in Bali, Mr Koster said the levy was only paid by one in three (35 per cent) of visitors.
-Despite this, it was still a small improvement over the 32 per cent who paid in 2024.
+Despite this, it was still a small improvement on the 32 per cent who paid in 2024.

 “This is a new local policy, and we are already seeing progress,” he said.

+The Governor said new incentives have helped lift collections.
 Since August 2025, he said 150 accommodation providers have joined the initiative, earning a three per cent commission on guest levies.

 Koster added that the province plans to lift compliance by improving communication and working more closely with immigration, airports and airlines.